oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * 3.2.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification
 * 3.2.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification
 * 3.2.1.7  **MUST** implement the ‘response_requested’ Command Argument as a valid option for any Command
     * 3.2.1.7.1 All Commands received with a Response argument set to 'none' **MUST** process the Command and **MUST NOT** send a Response.
-This criteria supercedes all other normative text as it pertains to Responses
+This criteria supersedes all other normative text as it pertains to Responses
     * 3.2.1.7.2 All Commands received without the Response argument (or Response argument not set) **MUST** process the Command and Response in a manner that is consistent with "response_requested":"complete"
 * 3.2.1.8 **MUST** conform to at least one of the following conformance clauses in this specification:
     * Conformance Clause 13